Mberic/experientialnft/README.md

 ## How it Works

 1. A user uploads a video to the DApp frontend.
-This video is converted to `base64` text and then sent to the **Celestia network**.
-Some other info is sent:
+This video is converted to `base64` text and then sent to the **Relayer service**.
+The Relayer is in charge of chunking the data & sending it to the L2 network

+Some other info is sent when sending the `base64` text:

 - IPFS link for the `svg` avatar that will be used create an animation (This can also be provided later - See **Use cases**)